 Position Description Full Time Chemistry Instructor (7) The Chemistry program currently has seven full-time instructors.
 One is assigned on a rotating basis to the Petaluma campus, and one is on 80% reassigned time for AFA duties.
+This upcoming fall (F19), all seven full-time instructors will be at the Santa Rosa campus.
+One will continue to be on 80% reassigned time for AFA duties, and one will be on a reduced load.
 Full Time Physics Instructor (4) The physics program currently has four full-time instructors.